• Menu

 steveston whale watching tour boat approaching a pod of orcas

-One of the most spectacular things to do in the Lower Mainland is go on a Steveston whale watching tour.
+One of the most spectacular things to do in the Lower Mainland is going on a Steveston whale watching tour.

 The breathtaking scenery, the wind in your hair, the crazy creatures you’ve only seen on TV – it’s all there.